Arjun0106/Grok-It/README.md

 ### Step 2 : Build & Run Project

-Build & sync all the necessary dependencies, then run the project in the built-in emulator in Android Studio or your mobile device.
+Build & sync all the necessary dependencies.
+Don't forget to add your Gemini & Firebase API keys to the project, then run the project using the built-in emulator in Android Studio or your mobile device.

 ### Step 3 : Choose any one of the Two Buttons in the Home Screen

-First Option: After the app is launched, click on the "Live Scan" button to start capturing an object using the mobile camera by providing camera permission on that device.
+First Option: After launching the app, click on the "Live Scan" button to start capturing an object using the mobile camera by providing camera permission on that device.

 Second Option: Click on the "Select from Device" button to select an image from the local storage by providing the storage permission of that mobile device.